Three Imaginary Boys: Reception

 Despite Smith's displeasure with the record, Three Imaginary Boys was well received critically at the time of its release.
 Sounds' Dave McCullough praised it in a 5-star review and noted: "The Cure are going somewhere different on each track, the ideas are startling and disarming."
 McCullough noted the variety of the material and qualified "Grinding Halt" as a "pop song that reminds you of the Isley Brothers or the Buzzcocks."
 Red Starr, writing in Smash Hits, described the album as a "brilliant, compelling debut."
 However, NME's Paul Morley did not share the same point of view and wrote: "Most of the time, it's a voice catching its breath, a cautiously primitive riff guitar, toy drumming and a sprightly bass."

 Chris True of AllMusic retrospectively called the album "a very strong debut" and a "semi-detached bit of late-'70s English pop-punk".
 Nitsuh Abebe of Pitchfork likened the album to a "new wave Wire... [or] Joy Division" and called it "as original a record as anything else to spin off from the tail end of punk."
 He also called the album "spiky post-punk."
 BBC Music critic Simon Morgan said "Smith was forging his own take on the post-punk zeitgeist," while author Martin C. Strong said it "remains among the Cure's finest work," adding that "their strangely accessible post-punk snippets lent an air of suppressed melancholy."
 The album was also described as "a collection of melodic but slightly kooky power-pop" by Chris Gerard of PopMatters.

+50th anniversary plans

+On 14 October 2024, Robert Smith announced plans for retiring in 2029 following the 50th anniversary of Three Imaginary Boys.
+"I'm 70 in 2029, and that's the 50th anniversary of the first Cure album [Three Imaginary Boys].
+If I make it that far, that's it.
+In the intervening time, I'd like to include playing concerts as part of the overall plan of what we’re going to do.
+I've loved it; the last 10 years of playing shows have been the best 10 years of being in the band.
+It pisses all over the other 30-odd years!
+It’s been great."